mariozaizar/dotfiles/README.md

 *Note:* this will generate the files (for example `~/.gitconfig`) and then it will copy this files inside your home directory (making backups if necessary).
+So, that means that we will REPLACE the original files, but creating a backup with `*.old` extension.
+Please go to 'Uninstall" section to see how to recover your original files.

     $ rake install
     $ source ~/.bash_profile